It’s an amazing investment for your retirement plan they said. Florida Condos are “on sale” they said.

 - Not allocating expenses for Personal Use of the Property – personal use of the property could be by the owner, family, friends or in home swap.

-- Both Canada Revenue Agency and the Internal Revenue Service require you to prorate your rental property expenses if you have personal use of the property (i.e. you cannot claim the personal portion of certain expenses)
+- Both the Canada Revenue Agency and the Internal Revenue Service require you to prorate your rental property expenses if you have personal use of the property (i.e. you cannot claim the personal portion of certain expenses)

 - Vacation home rules apply to the reporting of income and allocation of expenses on property used for personal purposes in the US.

 For the most part, we can assist you in solving all of the above issues on past filings (or failure to file) and in many cases there are programs and procedures that can be entered into to mitigate the risk of additional tax or penalties resulting from failing to make the appropriate elections, disclosures or filings.